willolsker/pseudo-url-localhost/HTTPS_TESTING_GUIDE.md

 1. Update your development workflow to use HTTPS URLs
 2. Test any features that require secure contexts
 3. Consider using HTTPS for all your local development domains
-4. Add more domains as needed with `pseudo-url add`
+4. Add more domains as needed with `nextium add`

 All new domains will automatically get SSL certificates!